-In short, a forbearance or a deferment is a short-term solution to a long-term problem.
-These tools may be helpful in some limited circumstances, but most borrowers are better off by putting a plan in place to eliminate their debt rather than just delaying payments.
+In short, forbearance or deferment is a short-term solution to a long-term problem.
+These options may be helpful in some limited circumstances.
+But, most borrowers are better off by putting a plan in place to eliminate their debt rather than just delaying payments.

 Refinancing with a Private Lender

 Another option for federal student loan repayment is to refinance with a private lender.